cépage-gamay

 The best Gamays

-Giving a list of the best Gamays is a very subjective exercise because it mainly depends on the type of wines you enjoy!
-Nevertheless, whether you like fruity and light red wines, rather round and with a certain intensity, or even powerful and suitable for long aging, you will find what you are looking for in the selection of La Cave Éclairée!
+Giving a list of the best Gamays is a very subjective exercise as it mainly depends on the type of wines you enjoy!
+Nevertheless, whether you like fruity and light red wines, rather round and with a certain intensity, or even powerful and suitable for aging, you will find what you are looking for in the selection of La Cave Éclairée !
 Here are some 100% Gamay gems just for you:

 Back to Blog